hphelion/documentation/commercial/GA1/commercial.install-GA-overview-test.md

 After the installation, you can add additional block storage nodes (not required if 3Par is being used for block storage) and configure your network securely.

-The high-level process for installing HP Helion OpenStack involves the following:
+## The Installation Process

+This section introduces the overall process you will follow to install HP Helion OpenStack.
+Information or links to information will be provided at the time it is needed.

 **Before You Start**